 Through the Canadian Agricultural Partnership, WSPS will develop and introduce industry specific COVID-19 resources for farm businesses and provincially licensed meat plants.

 There are two main components.
 First, WSPS will develop a toolkit to inform and guide approaches and measures to effectively manage the risks of COVID-19 in these operations.
 The toolkit will include pandemic response and recovery resources.
 Second, Ontario farmers, farm organizations/association and provincially licensed meat processors will have access to consulting services, in-person or virtually, to meet COVID-19 occupational health and safety requirements and guidelines.
-Further details at Agri-Food Workplace Protection Program: Agriculture Producers.
+Further details can be found at Workplace Safety and Prevention Services Funding.